It can be downright confusing to pick one because there’s a ton of choices when it comes to blow dryers.

 Plus decent hair dryers aren’t cheap!

 And it’s only worse when you shell out the small fortune required (read $50, $100 or more) only to be let down by the results you get.
 And how does that make you feel?

 So you’re smart to do a little leg work to learn what you can before sticking your credit card in the card reader or clicking on the Buy Now button.

 You’re smart to do what you can to insure the one you get is a workhorse styling tool that stacks up against the competition and gives you your money’s worth.
 Because not hair dryers are created equal.

 You’re also smart because maybe you’ve heard certain hair dryers features are important but don’t know WHY.
+(Like a Xtava diffuser if you’re a curly girl.)
 Good time to find out.

 To help we’re going to broadly cover two things here: